nicocrm/minecraft-boss/README.md

       cd vue-ui && ./build.sh

-- Create a service for the API
+- Create a service for the API.
+Be sure to have the `MINECRAFT_DIR` environment variable set.
 - Set up a reverse proxy to serve the application files (from vue-ui/dist) and proxy requests to /api to the API service.